dieinisonbraga/ProjectET0/README.md

-# Estimating Reference Evapotranspiration for Purposes of Irrigation Management Process
+# Time Series Forecasting for Purposes of Irrigation Management Process

 Abstract: The data-set contains fifteen (15) features captured by weather station located at Federal University of Ceará, Campus Quixadá, state of Ceará (Brazil), in period January, 1st of 2017 to November, 30th of 2017.